zenml-io/zenml/docs/book/how-to/stack-deployment/deploy-a-cloud-stack-with-terraform.md

 By leveraging these Terraform modules, users can ensure a more efficient and scalable deployment of their machine learning infrastructure, ultimately enhancing their development and operational workflows.
-The modules implementation can also be used as a reference for creating custom Terraform configurations tailored to specific cloud environments and requirements.
+The modules' implementation can also be used as a reference for creating custom Terraform configurations tailored to specific cloud environments and requirements.